luciardrgz/Pre-aceleracion-Lucia-Rodriguez/README.md

 - Lombok

 <br>
-📃 I tried to implement the documentation with Swagger, but it was not possible so far, so it is currently uploaded to <a href="https://documenter.getpostman.com/view/21715276/Uzdv27p3">Postman</a>.
+📃 I tried to implement the documentation with Swagger, but it wasn't possible so far, so it's currently uploaded to <a href="https://documenter.getpostman.com/view/21715276/Uzdv27p3">Postman</a>.